Yes! There are a few ways to add images and other files to a Limnu board.

 Yes you can.
 We have a robust API and have worked with several companies to bring the power of Limnu's drawing and markup ability to their projects.
 Have something you think might be a good fit?
 Email us and we'd love to start a conversation.

 Yes!
-Educators of publicly funded schools are given free Pro plans for the duration of their class.
+Educators of publicly funded primary and secondary schools are given free Pro plans for the duration of their class.
 Students using Limnu boards created by an educator get full access on those boards.
 If you're an educator and would like to be a part of this program, please apply for an educator plan.